iasebsil83/Bash_Tools/.projia/README.txt

 IV] Add a new language

-    It is possible to add as many languages as possible in projia using the command :
+    It is possible to add as many languages as possible in projia using command :
-    > projia --add <languageName>
+    > projia --add <language>

     Make sure to use a language name that can be applied to a file or folder because adding a language will create a language directory in :
     ~/.bash_tools/.projia/

-For instance, the C++ language has been created in projia like this :
+For instance, the C language has been created in projia like this :
+    > projia --add C

+Yes it was that simple.

+V] Little tips

+    You might want to have multiples implementations of the same language so here is a solution : Add the same language under different names !
+Examples :
+    > projia --add C_standard
+    > projia --add C_mylibs
-    > projia --add C++
+    > projia --add C_otherlibs

-You should know all about language creation now.
+Then, you can configure ~/.bash_tools/.projia/updater to set which lib will be set into which language.

+    When adding a language, you may see that an empty makefile is generated by default.
+It can be a bit boring and even very long to write your makefile by hand.
+I really recommend you to use a makefile generator if you want to handle big projects.